PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-06-05-zer0-drive-navigating-the-impossible.md

 I, your Intrepid blog hostest, is sadly guilty of taking advantage of a free trial of LinkedIn Premium so I could send a fan-girl message to Karim Ani encouraging him to pick up this research again.
 Remember back when you were a kid, and you learned about counting by tens, and you would have 0 to 100 counting contests during recess, and the rules were you could count by tens, but counting by anything greater was cheating, and you would scream the numbers in such quick succession at eachother they just about merged into one word? **I am such a geek** Anyway, think about that child-like excitement filling your being at the idea of the infinity of zero and all the possibilities, and wanting the person who thought they may sometime "sit in the desert and meditate" on a new math that starts with dividing by zero, to do it. ---> **me** <---

-This story - is a prime example what not to do when intending to make meaningful connection with someone.
+This story - is a prime example of what **NOT** to do when intending to make a meaningful connection with someone.
 I've been threatening to write a post about "How to Take the Creepy Ick-Factor out of Networking," but I had to come clean on this first.
 And, upon reflection, shows the usual lengths one might go to out of curiosity and passion in analytics and storytelling.

-## Conclusion: Infinite Possibilities Abound
+## Insight: Infinite Possibilities Abound
+Creative thinking and risk taking, especially around "impossible" concepts like zero, enriches analytics.
+When you're stcuck on a concept or bit of code, take a walk to let a little whimsy into your journey.
+The oddest thought or pop culture quip from a colleague may be all you need to get you back on track.

+Thoughts on dividing by zero?
+Infinity?
+Are in the middle of building or writing about any of the machines I've mentioned?
+Epic zero handling tricks?

+I want to know about it!
+Please do comment below 😊